 You will need to fill out an Arrival Card when entering Macau, and again a Hong Kong Arrival card upon your return.

 A Macau Visa is not required for most visitors.
 In cases where a visa is required, it can be obtained upon arrival at the immigration checkpoint, with the exception of passport holders from the following countries: Bangladesh, Nepal, Nigeria, Pakistan, Sri Lanka, Vietnam.

 Money: Macau has its own currency, the Pataca.
 The exchange rate to the HK dollar is slightly lower, one Macanese Pataca equals 0.97 Hong Kong Dollars at the time of this writing.
 There are ATM's at the ferry stations, casinos, etc. if you wish to exchange money for small purchases, taxis, meals, etc. although most everybody will accept Hong Kong dollars (since it is on their favour), any change you receive back will be in Patacas.

-Getting to Macau and back is fast, easy and convenient with the TurboJET Ferry.
+Getting to Macau and back is fast, easy and convenient with the Macau Ferries.

-The Macau Ferries from Hong Kong depart from both Kowloon and Hong Kong Island.
+Macau Ferries from Hong Kong depart from both Kowloon and Hong Kong Island.
 The journey takes around one hour.
-TurboJET ferries run continuously throughout the day.

-Ferry from Hong Kong Island sails from Sheung Wan Ferry Terminal every 15 minutes.
+Ferry from Hong Kong Island sails from the Macau Ferry Terminal in Central/Sheung Wan

 Getting around in Macau is relatively easy and inexpensive.
 Taxis and buses are plentiful.
 Check out what Macau attractions you would like to visit and their locations on this map and decide on a plan.